ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

   2️⃣ Creates Altibase replication objects, and the number of objects created is equal to AKU_SERVER_COUNT minus one.
 If a replication object with the same name already exists, this step(the replication creation phase) is skipped.

   3️⃣ Attempts to connect to all Pods, which are replication target servers.
-However, since other pods are not yet created, an error occurs when attempting to establish a connection.
+However, since other Pods are not yet created, an error occurs when attempting to establish a connection.
 This is the expected behavior.

   4️⃣ Starts the replication objects created in step 2️⃣ by using the command "ALTER REPLICATION *replication_name* START".
-However, since other pods are not yet created, the replication fails to start.
-Once the other pods are created and ready for replication, the replication will successfully start.
+However, since other Pods are not yet created, the replication fails to start.
+Once the other Pods are created and ready for replication, the replication will successfully start.
 This behavior is normal and expected.

   5️⃣ Creates a file named "aku_start_completed" in /tmp/ directory.